tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   If you want to put some text message on your comment form, please choose `Top` or `Bottom` and put text with some tags into the **Text message on comment form** textfield.

 = Plugin settings =

-* **Privacy friendly**
-  It makes an IP address anonymous on recording into the database (e.g. logs, IP address cache) and restricted on sending to the 3rd parties (e.g. geolocation APIs, whois).

 * **Network wide settings**
   Synchronize all settings over the network wide based on the settings of main blog.